jonspeicher/Cutdown/README.markdown

 Description
 ===========

-[HackPittsburgh](http://www.hackpittsburgh.org) is working on a high-altitude balloon project.
-Tonight I was pressed into service to develop a launch stack cutdown system that would switch voltage to a nichrome wire after passing a target altitude to separate the payload from the balloon.
+[HackPittsburgh](http://www.hackpittsburgh.org) has launched two high-altitude balloon project.
+One was successful, one was not.
+Prior to the second launch I was pressed into service to develop a launch stack cutdown system that would switch voltage to a nichrome wire after passing a target altitude to separate the payload from the balloon.
 With not a single bit of hardware in sight, I hacked together this monstrosity.
+Several smart folks pulled a late night to update it with new features including a GPS lock freshness guarantee and an audible/visual location beacon.

+Although the code did not fly due to power supply issues, I wanted to make sure it had been cleaned up and was available in case HackPittsburgh or any other group feels that they can make use of it in the future.

-Balloon launch photos should be available at the [HackPittsburgh Flickr Pool](http://www.flickr.com/groups/hackpgh).
+Balloon launch photos are available at the [HackPittsburgh Flickr Pool](http://www.flickr.com/groups/hackpgh).
+My favorites, plus my ground photos, are in [My Flickr set](http://www.flickr.com/photos/jonspeicher/sets/72157624683638916/).

 Minimum Requirements
 ====================